Azide: Primary explosives and propellants

-Microbial inhibitor and undesirable side effects
+Microbial inhibitor

-Sodium azide is commonly used in the laboratory as a bacteriostatic agent to avoid microbial proliferation in abiotic control experiments in which it is important to avoid microbial activity.
-However, it has the disadvantage to be prone to trigger unexpected and undesirable side reactions that can jeopardize the experimental results.
-Indeed, the azide anion is a nucleophile and a redox-active species.
+Sodium azide is commonly used in the laboratory as a bacteriostatic agent to avoid microbial proliferation in abiotic control experiments.
+However, it can trigger unexpected and undesirable side reactions, as the azide anion is a nucleophile and a redox-active species.
 Being prone to disproportionation, it can behave both as an oxidizing and as a reducing agent.
 Therefore, it is susceptible to interfere in an unpredictable way with many substances.
 For example, the azide anion can oxidize pyrite (FeS2) with the formation of thiosulfate (S2O3(2-)), or reduce quinone into hydroquinone.
-It can also reduce nitrite NO2- into nitrous oxide N2O, and Fe(2+) into Fe^{0}| (zerovalent iron, ZVI).
+It can also reduce nitrite (NO2-) into nitrous oxide (N2O), and Fe(2+) into Fe^{0}| (zerovalent iron, ZVI).
 Azide can also enhance the emission in soil.
 A proposed explanation is the stimulation of the denitrification processes because of the azide’s role in the synthesis of denitrifying enzymes.
 Moreover, azide also affects the absorbance and fluorescence optical properties of the dissolved organic matter (DOM) from soils.
-Many other interferences are reported in the literature for biochemical and biological analyses and they should be systematically identified and first rigorously tested in the laboratory before to use azide as microbial inhibitor for a given application.
+Many other interferences are reported in the literature for biochemical and biological analyses.

 Purification of molten sodium

-Sodium azide NaN3 is used to purify metallic sodium in laboratories handling molten sodium used as a coolant for fast-neutron reactors.
+Sodium azide NaN3 is used to purify metallic sodium used as a coolant for fast-neutron reactors.

-As hydrazoic acid, the protonated form of the azide anion, has a very low reduction potential (E°_{red} = −3.09 V), and is even a stronger reductant than lithium (E°_{red} = −3.04 V), dry solid sodium azide can be added to molten metallic sodium (E°_{red} = −2.71 V) under strict anoxic conditions (e.g., in a special anaerobic glovebox with very low residual (< 1 ppm vol.) to reduce Na+ impurities still present into the sodium bath.
+As hydrazoic acid, the protonated form of the azide anion, has a very low reduction potential (E°_{red} = −3.09 V), and is even a stronger reductant than lithium (E°_{red} = −3.04 V), dry solid sodium azide can be added to molten metallic sodium (E°_{red} = −2.71 V) under strict anoxic conditions (e.g. in a special anaerobic glovebox with very low residual (< 1 ppm vol.)) to reduce Na+ impurities still present into the sodium bath.
 The reaction residue is only gaseous N2.

-As E°_{ox} = −E°_{red}, it gives the following series of oxidation reactions when the redox couples are presented as reductants:
+As E°_{ox} = −E°_{red}, the following series of oxidation reactions result when the redox couples are presented as reductants: